-- 1- There will be four examinations during the course.
-Each will be worth 20% of the students final grade.
-Exams will be a mixture of definitions, short answer essay questions and longer essays. - 2-Students will be expected to maintain a "scrapbook" of articles directly pertaining to the marine biology and oceanography.
-The articles are to be gathered from sources usually available to a concerned and aware citizenry (e.g., newspapers, news magazines, and popular and semi-popular environmental magazines).
+1- There will be four examinations during the course.
+Each will cover approximately 25% of the course material Each will be worth 20% of the students final grade.
+Exams will be a mixture of definitions, short answer essay questions and longer essays.
+The fourth examination will constitute the final exam and will be given during final exam week.

+2- Students will be expected to maintain a "scrapbook" of articles directly pertaining to marine biology and oceanography.
+The articles are to be gathered from sources usually available to a concerned and aware citizenry (e.g., newspapers, news magazines, and popular and semi-popular environmental magazines [e.g., National Wildlife, National Geographic, Audubon etc.]).
 Articles available exclusively on the internet will not be allowed to be submitted.
 The scrapbook will be worth 15% of the final grade.
+Each article should have associated with it a short commentary by the student with regard to the students thoughts or impressions of the article.
+Scrapbooks should have a minimum of 14 articles.
+The majority of articles (at least 80%) should come from newspapers and/or news magazines.

-3- Students will submit a critique (maximum of five printed pages) of the non-textbook reading.
+3- Students will submit a critique (minimum of 2 pages and a maximum of five printed pages) of the non-textbook reading.
 The critique will be worth 5% of the final grade.